akshat0012/rusty-dock/README.md

 # Rusty Dock
 Rusty Dock is a customizable and lightweight desktop dock application built using **React**, **Rust**, and **Tauri**.
-It provides an efficient interface for managing app shortcuts, widgets, and system information like battery and network status, all in one place.
+It provides (not yet) an efficient interface for managing app shortcuts, widgets, and system information like battery and network status, all in one place.

 > "As they say, if you don’t like a software, build your own. so I made my own :) "

 ## Features
 ### Core Features
-- [ ] App Shortcuts: Add, remove, and rearrange shortcuts
+- [ ] App Shortcuts: Add, remove shortcuts
 - [ ] Drag-and-Drop Support
 - [ ] System Info Widget (CPU, memory, disk usage)
 - [ ] Battery Status Widget
 - [ ] Network Status Widget

 ### Customization Options
-- [ ] Hot-reload configuration changes
 - [ ] Themes and colors
-- [ ] Transparency control
+- [ ] Transparency and Border control
 - [ ] Adjustable icon sizes
 - [x] ~~Dock positioning (top/bottom)~~
-- [ ] Smooth animations

 ### Configuration
 - [x] Uses config.json for storing user preferences